Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: The phi-N bound state production on a nuclear target

 It is pointed out in~\cite{Gao:2000az} that the subthreshold production of $\phi$ meson inside a nuclear medium will enhance the probability of the formation of the $\phi-N$ bound state.
 In this section, we take a gold target as an example to study the production of the $N_{s\bar{s}}$ bound state, and show the feasibility of the experimental search by simulation.
 For simplicity, we will only present the results with the parameter set of QDCSM2, and similar results are expected with the other two parameter sets.

 As illustrated in Fig.~\ref{feyndiag}, the reaction takes place in two steps.
-Firstly the $\phi$ meson is producted from a nucleon in a nuclear medium, and then it interacts with another nucleon around to form the bound state $N_{s\bar{s}}$.
+First the $\phi$ meson is produced from a nucleon in a nuclear medium, and then it interacts with another nucleon around to form the bound state $N_{s\bar{s}}$.
 The amplitude of the formation of the bound state can be calculated from the effective potential $V_{\rm eff}(r)$ and the radial wave function $R(r)$ as

 where $Q$ is the incoming momentum of the $\phi$ meson in the center-of-mass frame of the $N\phi$ system.
 Using the effective potential and the wave function in Fig.~\ref{Veff_wf}, which are calculated in the QDCSM, we get the amplitude result as shown in Fig.~\ref{FQ}.